amiryanj/crowd-imputation/README.md

 # Crowd Imputation

-1. *Simulating a Robot Replacing a pedestrian in a crowd*
+1. *Simulating a Robot to Replace a Pedestrian in a Crowd*
 2. *Imputing Occluded Crowd Structures from Robot Sensing*

 ## How to Run